msalemor/azure-appservice-vs-as/README.md

-# Azure App Service vs App Service Environment
+# Azure App Service vs App Service Environment (ASE)

-## 1.0 - Common
+## 1.0 - Common features between App Servises and App Service Environments

 - App Service Plan
   - This of this as the rack where the compute resources are stored including CPU, memory and IO